 To help ensure your lawn gets just the right amount of water, install the Gro® 7 Zone Controller as a way to optimize your sprinkler system.
 It works with the Gro app to create a customized watering schedule based on your location, weather patterns, and what you're growing, and you can control it right from your smartphone.
-The app also syncs up with Gro® Water Sensors to let you know when garden and landscape beds need watering.
-Used together, the Controller and Sensors take the worry out of watering your entire yard.
+In other words, it takes the worry out of watering your entire yard.

 Keep the Lawn Green

 Help your lawn stand up to the heat by mowing at the right height and feeding it in the south, before the hot, dry summer months arrive.
 If you live in the north, use Scotts® Turf Builder® SummerGuard® Lawn Food with Insect Control which kills listed insects, like ants and ticks, while it nourishes your lawn to help strengthen it against summer heat and drought.
 In the south, use Scotts® Turf Builder® Summer Lawn Food which is powered by EveryDrop® technology to help drive water into hard, dry soil.

 Remember, if you live in the north and choose to not water your lawn to keep it green throughout the summer, and your lawn goes dormant and turns brown, stop feeding until the temperatures cool and the rains return in late summer/early fall.